 TENS stands for “transcutaneous electrical nerve stimulation”

-A TENS unit is a simple device that generates mild electrical impulses and transmits them via stimulating pads that are placed on the laboring person’s skin.
-It is an easy-to-use comfort measure that is very simple to operate during labor that facilities an active birth.
+A TENS unit is a simple device that generates mild electrical impulses.
+It transmits them via stimulating pads placed on the laboring person’s skin.
+It is a comfort measure that is very simple to operate during labor that facilities an active birth.

-Most people who have visited a chiropractor or a physical therapist have experienced the use of a TENS unit, though the type used in labor is self-administered and controlled, and much simpler to use.
+Most people who have visited a chiropractor or a physical therapist have experienced the use of a TENS unit.
+The type used in labor is self-administered and controlled, and much simpler to use.

 What is the purpose of a TENS Unit?

-The TENS Unit has been shown to increase the endorphin level in laboring people which in turns lowers the perception of labor pains.
-When used on a high frequency, the TENS Unit selectively stimulates certain non-pain-transmitting nerve fibers that override other nerve signals carrying pain message to the brain.
+Research shows that the TENS Unit increases the endorphin level in laboring people.
+This in turns lowers the perception of labor pains.
+When used on a high frequency, the TENS Unit stimulates non-pain-transmitting nerve fibers.
+This stimulation overrides other nerve signals carrying pain message to the brain.
 It works on the Gate Control Theory of Pain.
-When used low frequency, the TENS Unit stimulates the production of endorphins by activating opioid receptors.
+When used on a low frequency, the TENS Unit stimulates the production of endorphins.
+It does this by activating opioid receptors.

-Practically speaking, the TENS unit provides a focus and a distraction that lessens the perception of pain, changes the conscious pain message being sent to the brain, reduces awareness of the pain, reduces or delays the request for an epidural, eases back pain, gives the laboring person back a sense of control, and increases the laboring person’s sense of satisfaction.
-TENS Units have been shown to lower the need for interventions, since people using TENS units are more likely to be up and mobile during their birth.
-There is no loss of sensation like what is experienced with an epidural, and no decrease in mental function as may be experienced with nitrous oxide or IV narcotics.
+In practical terms, the TENS unit provides focus and distraction.
+This has the affect of doing a few different things.
+It tends to lessen the perception of pain.
+The unit changes the conscious pain messages going to the brain, and so reduces awareness of the pain.
+It can also reduce or delay the request for an epidural and ease back pain.
+A huge benefit is that it gives the laboring person back a sense of control.
+All these things tend to increase the laboring person’s sense of satisfaction.
+TENS Units also lower the need for interventions, since people using TENS units are more likely to be moving during their birth.
+There is no loss of sensation like what you experience with an epidural.
+There is also no loss of mental function like when birthing people use nitrous oxide or IV narcotics.

-It is important to note that the TENS unit does not take aways contraction pain like an epidural, and must be used early in labor in order to be effective in active labor.
-Most people who use it report easier labors and more satisfaction with the experience.
-It has been used widely in the UK and Sweden for many years.
+The TENS unit is super helpful for back labor and a prolonged, painful prodromal labor.
+However, it is important to note that the TENS unit does not take away contraction pain like an epidural.
+The unit must be used early in labor if it is going to be effective in active labor.
+Most people who use it report easier labors, and are more satisfied with their birth.
+It has been used all over the UK and Sweden for many years.